-2. Affordable, limited, safety assessment packages (CPSR's) compliant with 2013 legislation developed in conjunction with an experienced industry provider which allow the small business/crafter to produce their own finished products using various 'packages' at affordable prices using a wide selection of products sourced from The Soap Kitchen and other EU based stockists.
+1. Affordable, limited, safety assessment packages (CPSR's) compliant with 2013 legislation.
+Developed in conjunction with an experienced industry provider which allow the small business/crafter to produce their own finished products using various 'packages'.
+Available at affordable prices using a wide selection of products sourced from The Soap Kitchen and other EU & UK based stockists.

-For those of you reading this page for it's informational content about compliance with legislation, we have given below a basic summary of how to comply with legislation as it currently stands and what it requires you, as the manufacturer of your own products to be doing, in order to be able to legally sell your products within EU member states.
+For those of you reading this page for it's informational content about compliance with legislation, we have given below a basic summary of how to comply with legislation as it currently stands and what it requires you, as the manufacturer of your own products to do.
+All to ensure you are able to legally sell your products within UK and EU member states.

 Batches...
-Each 'batch' of product should be issued with a batch number and have full ingredients and origin of ingredients record written and kept for scrutiny if required.
+Each 'batch' of product should be issued with a batch number.
+As well as having a full list of ingredients and origin of ingredients, kept for scrutiny if required.
 Batch numbers should appear on any product labelling to ensure it can be accurately linked to the batch information for traceability purposes.

-Labelling...all product labelling should comply with INCI legislation, which states that the INCI names for ingredients should be clear and legible either on the product itself, or where not appropriate, maybe because of size or where a product is offered unwrapped, should be clearly visible at the point of display or on any over-packaging such as outer boxes or wrap.
-Ingredients should use approved INCI names for each one.
-Ingredients should be listed in descending order of weight as they are included in the manufacture of the product and should use the INCI names for each ingredient used.
-For a guide to INCI terminology for common ingredients Click this link
+Labelling...all product labelling should comply with INCI legislation, which states that the INCI names for ingredients should be clear and legible.
+Either on the product itself, or where not appropriate, maybe because of size or where a product is offered unwrapped, should be clearly visible at the point of sale or on any over-packaging such as outer boxes or wrap.
+Ingredients should be listed in descending order of weight as they are included in the manufacture of the product and should use the approved INCI names for each ingredient used.
+For a guide to INCI terminology for common ingredients Click this link.

 Natural Soaps...for a naturally saponified soap, which would have oils and lye in manufacture, but would then not have any significant amounts of either oils nor lye remaining in the final product, the 'soap' ingredients are listed in approved terminology relating to the finished substances.
 E.G. Soap made from Olive Oil and Lye would be listed as 'Sodium Olivate'.
 There is no need to refer to oils as their INCI names nor to Lye (Sodium Hydroxide), as it is not present in the finished soap.